 No program fees or tuition fees will be charged for deferrals.

-All deferral arrangements must be discussed as early as possible with the PBDLD Office so that appropriate adjustments can be made prior to the start date of the leave.
+All deferral arrangements must be discussed as early as possible with the GDLD Office so that appropriate adjustments can be made prior to the start date of the leave.

 If the student holds any awards/scholarships at the time of the request of the deferral, they must check the criteria of the award/scholarship to determine whether the award can be deferred or interrupted and discover the necessary process to seek deferral or interruption of the award/scholarship.